IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 likely to be located within the same administrative domain as the default router, this property can't be ensured.
-Therefore, hosts willing to retrieve the PvD Additional Information before using it without leaking identity information, SHOULD make use of an IPv6 Privacy Address and SHOULD NOT include any privacy sensitive data, such as User Agent header or HTTP cookie, while performing the HTTP over TLS query.
+Therefore, hosts willing to retrieve the PvD Additional Information before using it without leaking identity information, SHOULD make use of an IPv6 temporary address and SHOULD NOT include any privacy-sensitive data, such as User Agent header or HTTP cookie, while performing the HTTP over TLS query.

 From a user privacy perspective, retrieving the PvD Additional Information